KUL-Radneuron/KUL_VBG/README.md

 Required arguments:

     -p:  BIDS participant name (anonymised name of the subject without the "sub-" prefix)
-    -b:  if data is in BIDS
+    -b:  if data is in BIDS, KUL_VBG automatically finds it, output and processing dirs are set to ./BIDS/derivatives/output_VBG
     -l:  full path and file name to lesion mask file per session
     -z:  space of the lesion mask used (only T1 supported in this version)
     -a:  Input precontrast T1WIs